AEADProtocolSecurity/AEADProtocolSecurity/README.md

 # Using docker

-We provide via dockerhub an anonymous docker with the required presintalled version of Tamarin.
+We provide via dockerhub an anonymous docker with the required presinstalled version of Tamarin.

 The image can be fetched via:
 ```